igfarm/speaker-stand/README.md

 ## Generating 3D Printed Parts using SCAD File

+I would recommend the following process:

+1. Get a sample PVC pipe you will be using and measure the inner and outer diameter of the pipe
+1. Check the screw and spike threads types
+1. Decide height of the stand
+1. Adjust model with all information above
+1. Print the test article
+1. Print other parts

 To create printable 3D parts using the SCAD file:

 - `default_show`: part to show, values are "all", "hi", "low", "plate", and "test"

-These parts are suitable for printing on a Prusa Mini printer with a 7"x7"x7" bed.
+These parts are suitable for printing on a Prusa Mini printer with a 7"x7"x7" bed using the standard geometry.

+## Construction Notes

+See the wiki at https://github.com/igfarm/speaker-stand/wiki

 ## Materials